-Village Centre Policy 1.1: Enhancement Of Village Centre Retail And Business Premises Offer
+Village Centre: Enhancement Of Village Centre Retail And Business Premises Offer

-Policy 1.1: Supports development or change of use that improves the vitality and viability of the village centre, through a balance of retail, services, cafes and restaurants, with associated mixed use in those premises, if the development:

-- i) Supports the sustainable growth and regeneration of the village centre. - ii) Helps to increase footfall in the village centre. - iii) Respects the character of the Conservation Area. - iv) Helps to retain and improve shop frontages. - v) Helps to contribute to the public realm, does not increase the problem of parking and enhances the environmental quality of the village centre directly or through mitigating measures.
+- 1.1: Development or change of use that improves the vitality and viability of the village centre, through a balance of retail, services, cafes, restaurants with associated mixed use in those premises, will be supported if it: - i) Supports the sustainable growth and regeneration of the village centre - ii) Helps to increase footfall in the village centre - iii) Respects the character of the Conservation Area - iv) Helps to retain and improve shop frontages, and - v) Helps to contribute to the public realm, does not worsen the problem of parking and enhances the environmental quality of the village centre directly or through mitigating measures

-Village Centre Policy 1.2: Village Centre Improvements - Enhancement To The Public Realm
+Village Centre: Village Centre Improvements - Enhancement To The Public Realm

-Policy 1.2.: Development proposals should take into account the Standish Village Masterplan (AECOM, 2017) and any opportunities should be taken to create prospects for:

-- i) Shared space initiatives along Pole Street, Market Place and Cross Street as long as public safety is not compromised. - ii) Improving the street scene with bespoke street furniture, more trees and other landscaping, use of natural stone, installation of village centre 'gateway' signs at appropriate sites close to the village centre on the four main roads, better pedestrian signage and removal of street clutter where possible and practicable without compromising public safety and opening up the spaces and thoroughfares with improved linkages around the village centre. - iii) Promoting new linkages from existing roads to enhanced public spaces, which are largely traffic free.
+- 1.2: Development proposals should take into account the Standish Village Masterplan (AECOM, 2017) and any opportunities should be taken to create prospects for: - Shared space initiatives along Pole Street, Market Place and Cross Street as long as public safety is not compromised - ii) Improving the street scene with street furniture, more trees and other landscaping, the use of natural stone, installation of 'gateway' signs at appropriate sites on the four main roads, better pedestrian signage, removal of street clutter where practicable without compromising public safety, and opening up spaces and thoroughfares with improved linkages - iii) Promoting new linkages from existing roads to enhanced public spaces, which are largely traffic free

-Village Centre Policy 1.3: Village Centre Improvements - Provision Of Public Conveniences
+Village Centre: Village Centre Improvements - Provision Of Public Conveniences

-Policy 1.3: Proposals for new public conveniences within private or major retail developments will be supported where they have no adverse impact on residential amenity through noise, odour or lighting.
+Policy 1.3: Proposals for new public conveniences within private or major retail developments will be supported where they have no adverse impact on residential amenity through noise, odour or lighting

-Business Policy 1.4 - Hot Food Takeaways
+Business Policy - Hot Food Takeaways

-- 1.4.1: The number of hot food takeaway establishments within the designated village centre shall be at or below 9% of the total number of business premises within the designated village centre. - 1.4.2: There should not be more than two hot food takeaway establishments located directly adjacent to each other. - 1.4.3: Permission for any new hot food takeaway businesses must not be within 400m of the main entrance gate of Standish High School. - 1.4.4: Litter bins shall be provided for any new hot food takeaway on land within the business owner's/applicant's control and it shall be the owner's responsibility to maintain and empty the litter bins appropriately.
-If this is not possible, a contribution must be made to provide on-street litter bins in the nearby vicinity.
+- 1.4.1: The number of hot food takeaway establishments within the designated village centre shall be at or below 9% of the total number of business premises within the designated village centre - 1.4.2: There should not be more than two hot food takeaway establishments located directly adjacent to each other - 1.4.3: Permission for any new hot food takeaway businesses must not be within 400m of the main entrance gate of Standish High School - 1.4.4: Litter bins shall be provided for any new hot food takeaway on land within the business owner's control and it shall be the owner's responsibility to maintain and empty the litter bins appropriately.
+If this is not possible, a contribution must be made to provide on-street litter bins in the nearby vicinity

-The following business-related policies are designed to safeguard jobs within Standish through enhancement and retention of existing employers and are applicable to all commercial, business and retail premises within the designated Neighbourhood Plan Area.
-They are also designed to safeguard against the loss of existing public houses and hospitality venues which are vital to the wellbeing of the community.
+The following business-related policies are designed to safeguard jobs within Standish through enhancement and retention of existing employers and are applicable to all commercial, business and retail premises within the designated Neighbourhood Area.

+They are also designed to safeguard against the loss of existing public houses and hospitality venues which are important to the wellbeing of the community.